Hey, I’m Sofia!

-I love traveling, learning languages, watching movies or soccer and for now I am a post-grad with a lot of time on my hands…
+I love traveling, learning new languages, watching movies or soccer, and for now, I am a post-grad with a lot of free time on my hands…

-My whole life, I’ve lived between two cultures: the US where I’ve grown up and gone to school in and Uruguay where all of my family lives.
+My whole life, I’ve lived between two cultures: the US where I’ve grown up and gone to school, and Uruguay where all of my family lives.
 Most people know about where I grew up but when it comes to where I’m from, they haven’t got the first clue.

 My parents always showed me that through movies, I could get to know other parts of the country and the world.
 I remember when I was 8 years old and they sat me down to watch The Motorcycle Diaries and I immediately fell in love with all of the other Latin American countries I had never seen on screen before… as well as Gael Garcia Bernal.

-But now that I’ve graduated, I find myself still unfulfilled with what I have learned, so I have decided to create my own curriculum to traverse Latin American.
+But now that I’ve graduated, I find myself still unfulfilled with what I have learned, so I have decided to create my own curriculum to traverse every single Latin American country.

-A New Challenge: Take on the Pillars of Latin American Cinema
+A New Challenge: Take on the Latin American Goya Winners

 1. I can’t include any movies I’ve already seen.
-That means unfortunately movies like Water for Chocolate or City of God are going out with the bathwater.
+That means unfortunately movies like Water for Chocolate or The Official Story are going out with the bathwater.

 3. There will be one analysis (and translation) a week

 It’s going to be a big undertaking but I’m ready for the challenge.
-If anybody has any suggestions or actually ends up reading this blog, I’d be happy to hear it.
-Hopefully by the time I finish this, I will have learned a lot about Latin America and connected with new people!
+If anybody has any suggestions or actually ends up reading this blog, I’d be happy to hear them.
+Hopefully, by the time I finish this, I will have learned a lot about Latin America and connected with new people.

 Sofia